tsg-iitkgp/OnBoarding/README.md

 Ethically, the newly nominated person should also gather experience of the former TechCord and Assistant TechCords and learn from their mistakes and experience and take note of the projects they have been working on.

+Formation of Gymkhana Tech Team is also the responsibility of Technology Coordinator and more details are available in the same repository inside the file `TechTeam.md`

 ### Associated Accounts

 TechCord is solely responsible for the maintenance of the following accounts: